ThanhHoaNg-12/vnstock/README.md

 `DATABASE_URL`: Postgresql connection url (postgresql://postgres:postgres@localhost:5432/vnstock).
 Please create a database in Postgresql and include the name of the database in the url.

 `LOAD_FROM_FILE`: A boolean (True | False).
 When LOAD_FROM_FILE=True, the program will load the data from a csv file.
 LOAD_FROM_FILE=False means the program will get the data from the vnstock API

+## Installation

+To install this project, make sure you have [uv](https://github.com/astral-sh/uv) installed.
+To create a virtual environment, run:

+`uv init`

+To install all of the packages listed in `pyproject.toml`, run:

+`uv sync`

+To start the program, simply execute:

+`uv run python main.py`